CS486 - Senior Design

 • Sponsor Evals = 10%

-• Participation, Meetings, and Instructor Eval = 10%
+• Participation, Meetings, and Faculty Mentor Eval = 10%

 Because this is a team project course, there will be peer evaluations turned in at regular intervals.
 The effect of these evaluations is to characterize the distribution of effort on project presentations and deliverables throughout the term.
 The outcome of the compiled evaluations is used as a weighting factor, applied to the overall team score on presentations and deliverables to arrive at individual grades.
 In this way, it is quite possible for teammates to get very different grade outcomes, depending on the effort they invested and displayed to their teammates.
 Thus, just as in the real world, it is critical that you impress your teammates with your reliability and quality!